Yamini-Murari/IMAGE-CLASSIFICATION-MODEL/README.md

 Batch Size: 32 – how many samples are handled at a time before the model is updated.

 Epochs: 4 – how many times the model passes over the whole training set.

+### Evaluation & Results

+The model is tested after training using the test set.
+The test gives:

+Test accuracy: Final model accuracy on new test data.

+Test loss: Average loss on the test dataset.

+The performance is plotted with Matplotlib to see:

+Training vs Validation accuracy

+Training vs Validation loss

+### Applications

+- Handwritten digit recognition

+- Object recognition in images

+- CNNs can be used in various fields for pattern recognition

+- CNNs can be used to detect and classify traffic signals

+### Conclusion
+This project showcases how CNNs are designed to work with image data efficiently and demonstrates their strength in recognizing visual patterns.